-FPSB is providing a transition mechanism from April 2021 till 31 December 2021 for those who registered prior to 1 June 2020 so that they migrate to the New Pathway curriculum and appear in the remaining Specialist and Capstone exams to pursue CFP certification, as well as apply for individual Specialist certifications.
-Their individual exams cleared in the old curriculum are recognized (in given combinations, please visit the Transition Notice displayed on website) toward relevant Specialist courses.
+FPSB is providing a transition mechanism from April 2021 for those who registered prior to 1 June 2020 so that they migrate to the New Program and appear in the remaining Specialist courses and the FPSB® Integrated Financial Planning course to pursue CFP^{CM} certification.
+Their individual exams cleared in the old curriculum are recognized toward eligibility to apply for the relevant Specialist certification/s (please visit the Transition Notice displayed on website).